GulaschLulatsch/Rdr2AnimalTracker/README.md

 # Animal Tracker for Red Dead Redemption 2

 This is the github project for the Animal Tracker mod.
-For instruction & help about mod usage head over to Nexus Mods [] TODO LINK.
+For instruction & help about mod usage head over to the [Nexus Mods page](https://www.nexusmods.com/reddeadredemption2/mods/6827)

 ## Building